Akuli/jou/doc/tutorial.md

 ```

 It seems that the string `"hello"` became permanently truncated.
-When the loop does `s = "hello"` for a second time, it gets the truncated version `"he"`.
+When the loop does `s = "hello"` for a second time,
+it actually gets the truncated version `"he"`.

 **Do not modify strings in this way.**
 They are not meant to be modified.